Talha Kandhlavi: Early life and education

 Muhammad Talha Kandhlawi was born on 28 May 1941, in Hazrat Nizamuddin, Delhi.
 He was the only son of Zakariyya Kandhlawi.
 His maternal father was Muhammad Ilyas Kandhlawi.

 He completed the memorization of the Quran in 1956.
-He received his primary education from Urdu, Persian to Arabic forth jointly in Hazrat Nizamuddin and Saharanpur.
+He received his primary education from Urdu, Persian to Arabic fourth jointly in Hazrat Nizamuddin and Saharanpur.

 In March 1962 (Shawwal 1381 AH), he was officially admitted to Jamia Mazahir Uloom for the first time, where he studied Sharh Jami, the first two volumes of Al-Hidayah, Mishkat al-Masabih, and other texts for one year.
 Afterward, he returned to Delhi and completed the remainder of his education there.
 He graduated in Shaban 1384 AH (December 1964) after completing the year of Hadith (Daura-e-Hadith).
 During this time, he studied Sahih al-Bukhari with Inamul Hasan Kandhlawi, Sharh Ma'ani al-Athar with Muhammad Yusuf Kandhalwi, and other hadith books of the final year with Izharul Hasan Kandhlawi, Obaidullah Balyawi, and Yaqub Saharanpuri.

 He pledged allegiance to Abdul Qadir Raipuri on his father's orders.
 Then, after the death of Raipuri in 1962, he gave himself to the spiritual training of his father, Zakariyya Kandhlawi.
 In 1393 AH, his father allowed him to pledge allegiance in the presence of Mahmud Hasan Gangohi and Munawwar Hussain Bihari.